couchbaselabs/try-cb-nodejs/README.md

         node app.js

  - [4] Open a new terminal and run: curl -v -X POST http://127.0.0.1:3000/api/status/provisionCB
+ - [5] Open a browser and load the url http://localhost:3000

 ## REST API DOCUMENTATION
 #### GET /api/airport/findAll?search=<_search string_> [**RETURNS: {"airportname":"<_airport name_>"} for typeahead airports passed in the query string in the parameter "search"**]